-While in the Spanish Court, Sofonisba gained the honor of being a "lady-in-waiting" for the Queen of Spain.
+While at the Spanish Court, Sofonisba gained the honor of being a "lady-in-waiting" for the Queen of Spain.
 She was also the Court painter for Philip II and the art instructor for Queen Isabella of Valois.
-These accomplishments were considerable since Sofonisba was herself, not of Spanish decent.
-It was during her stay in the Spanish Court that she met and married Fabrizo de Mocado.
+These accomplishments were considerable since Sofonisba was not of Spanish descent.
+It was during her stay in the Spanish Court that she met and married Fabrizio de Mocado.
 She was so favored by Philip II that he personally paid her dowry so that she could marry in comfort and style.
-Together Fabrizo de Mocado and Sofonisba moved to Sicily in 1571.
-Ten years after her husband's death Anguessola remarried Orazio Lomellini, a widower.
+Together, Fabrizio and Sofonisba moved to Sicily in 1571.
+Ten years after her husband's death, Anguessola remarried Orazio Lomellini, a widower.

 Of all her paintings it is her self portraits that call the most attention to Sofonisba Anguissola as a person.
 Her paintings convey her culture, status, and position in society as a prominent Northern Italian woman.
 In none of her self portraits does she depict herself as a painter.
-But, instead she cast herself as a quiet observer and a learned scholar.
-Her clothes and jewelry show her social status and her deep, penetrating gaze shows her deep seated intelligence.
+Instead she cast herself as a quiet observer and a learned scholar.
+Her clothes and jewelry show her social status and her penetrating gaze shows her deep-seated intelligence.
 While her self portraits might be a little stiff, they have a subtle charm to them.
-She is poised and controlled; the epitome of the well educated and refined Italian woman.
+She is poised and controlled, the epitome of the well educated and refined Italian woman.

 The life of Artemisia Gentileschi was wrought with turmoil.
 She was born to Orazio and Prudentia Monotone Gentileschi in 1593 in Rome.
 At the tender age of twelve Artemisia's mother passed away leaving her in the care of her father.
-Her father, being an artist himself, knew nothing of raising a young lady.
-So, he did the best he could, and taught his daughter to be an artist like himself.
+Her father, an artist himself, knew nothing of raising a young lady.
+So he did the best he could and taught his daughter to be an artist, too.
 He introduced Artemisia to the working artists of Rome.
-Exposure to the work of Michelangelo influenced her use of contrasting light and shadows (called chiaroscuro) and his influence is can be seen in most of her major works.
+Exposure to the work of Michelangelo influenced her use of contrasting light and shadows (called chiaroscuro) and his influence can be seen in most of her major works.